Alessz1/WHSTechNotes/journal.md

 # September 30, 2025
 # The "6 7" phrase
 I... don't know.
 There's a lot of origins, but the real one isn't clear.
-One of them is a kid screaming "Aye, 6 7!" at a school basketball game, which is mainly why kids are screaming it.
+One of them is a kid screaming "Aye, six seven!" at a school basketball game, which is mainly why kids are screaming it.
 Another is from a song where he says he's 6'7.
 There's also one from another song, saying they're from "67th street".
 There's many more, but these are the main ones.

+# October 20, 2025
+# Bungle On Board Logic Game
+Franklin - Class 2, Seat 91A
+Hardeep - Class 3, Seat 61F
+Maria - Class 1, Seat 35B